NREL/HPC/docs/Documentation/Development/Languages/Julia/julia_ccall_pycall.md

 postdate: September 28, 2021
 layout: default
 author: Jonathan Maack
-description: Guide to installing Julia on on NREL systems
+description: Explains how to call software in other languages from Julia
 parent: Julia
 grand_parent: Languages
 ---

 # Calling Python, C, and FORTRAN from Julia

-The following sections describe Julia packages and native function calls that can be used to call Python, C, and FORTRAN libraries.
+*The following sections describe Julia packages and native function calls that can be used to call Python, C, and FORTRAN libraries.*

 ## Calling Python